 Who is this module for?

-The module is targeted at healthcare professionals working in a clinical role (e.g. allied health professionals, clinical scientists, nurses, doctors, paramedics) and those working in a non-clinical role (e.g. social workers, patient advocates, voluntary sector).
+The module is targeted at healthcare professionals working in a clinical role (e.g. allied health professionals, clinical scientists, nurses, doctors, paramedics) and those working in a non-clinical role (e.g. managers, social workers, patient advocates, voluntary sector).

 What are the key aims of the programme?